 Who Issues Convertible Bonds or Convertible Notes

 Many companies in the private placement market issue convertible debt.
 It is a solid method to raise capital in lieu of a public stock offering or having to obtain bank financing.
 In theory – and it always depends on who you are speaking to – issuing convertible debt is more attractive than “regular” debt (no conversion) and therefore companies that issue convertible notes or convertible bonds raise capital faster than those that issue debt without such sweeteners.
 Convertible securities generally convert to equity at a fixed rate into common shares or common stock.
-This may include caps and voting right provisions, dilution clauses and or host of other limitations.
+This may include caps and voting right provisions, dilution clauses and a host of other limitations.

 Conversion Ratio Versus No Fluctuations

 In some issuance of debt conversion securities, the terms may stipulate that the conversion is based on the market pricing which would then mandate just how much equity one should receive in the conversion.
 This is not the most popular way to issue convertible notes or bonds, but it is a common method.
 A company would issue such convertible notes, bonds or debentures in order to ensure the longevity of the company.
 For if market prices fluctuate or collapse, the company’s equity structure would crumble for those who are converting their securities to equity (in contrast to if the company grew dramatically, in which case the shock of conversion would be much less dramatic).

 Such convertible debt with a conversion ratio is also referred to as a floorless conversion, toxic conversion, ratchet convertibles and even death spiral conversion, all not the most flattering of terms.